Some keep the Sabbath going to the Church

 I'm going, all along.

 The journey to heaven has become a part of her, it fills her entire world.
-It is not relegated to the future, but a continuous unfolding in the present.
+It is not relegated to the future, after death or at some end time, but a continuous unfolding in the present.